peter2520/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 ## Part C. Make it rumble!
 Modern joystick controllers are not just simple input devices.
-They can also provide feedback to Wizard-users through haptic vibration (pretty common in shooting or racing games).
+They can also provide feedback to users through haptic vibration (pretty common in shooting or racing games).
 In fact, tactile feedback can also carry rich information and is already ubiquitous (e.g. your phone provides plenty of tactile feedback to you).

 If you are interested in controlling your robot through Wizard-of-Oz, it is worth considering what feedback you want to provide to the wizard.
 Of course, visual feedback is always important: the wizard needs to see the surroundings of the robot they are controlling.
 Beyond that, a touch of vibration would make the whole interaction more interesting.
 For example, you can make the joystick rumble when a person is near the robot.